LilianaSP/RubyOnRails/README.md

 For more information, see the [PokeAPI](https://pokeapi.co/)

 # Requirements
-- Install Ruby version 3.<verision>
+- Install Ruby version 3 onwards
 - Install SQLite3
 - Configure the bundle install from RubyOnRails